Launching August 1, 2026

 The athlete who walks in is not the athlete who walks out.

-Twelve weeks of guided work that builds six things most athletes have never been handed.
+Six weeks of guided work that build six things most athletes have never been handed.

 Identity that holds